In an effort to encourage more field operations by Hams, especially with military field radio gear, the following After Action Report is posted.

 My location was in the park that now occupies the site near the air search radar system on “Rocky Ridge”.
 The setup was on a picnic table in a leafy glade (drone countermeasures !) alongside the creek at the bottom of the canyon.
 This site is surrounded by 200-250 meter high hills on 3 sides.
 Near Vertical Incidence Skywave operation was the plan of the day.

-The main goal was to exercise my equipment for portable, battery powered field ops using the 20 watt PRC-174 HF Manpack set on CW and SSB.
+The main goal was to exercise my equipment for portable, battery powered field ops using the 20 watt PRC-174 HF Manpack set mounted on the ALICE backpack frame; I was running CW and SSB voice.
 The antenna was a 20 meter long Inverted L wire tossed up in the trees over a ground counterpoise wire.
 Simple quick.

 Note: NIKE missile batteries had AN/GRC-9 HF field radios for network site-site comms.

 It worked well and is very handy from “The Bush” if local or regional Internet, WiFi, Cell coverage or utility power is down.
-There was none of that at this LZ.
+There was none of that at this FOB.

 I also exercised the setup on radio-teletype “RATT” with a pre-planned sked with a buddy doing a similar “military” Field Day operation near LA using his PRC-47, CV-2455 and a UGC-74 teletype terminal.
 I was up on 7087 kc, 850 cps shift, Space High at 20, 21 and 2200Z as planned, calling CQ Clatternet.